 After creation of hard criteria, they can be used at several places in the application.
 Possible options are the use of hard criteria:

-- in a job file
+- In a job file

-- in a job template
+- In a job template

-- in a candidate file
+- In a candidate file

-- in a job alert
+- In a job alert

-- on a (application) form
+- On a (application) form

-- in the matching functionality
+- In the matching functionality

-In this example, five (5) hard criteria are linked to this job file.
-They indicate that this organisation is looking for a candidate that has a Master's degree and 3-5 years of working experience.
-Furthermore, the candidate must be willing to work full-time in Marketing / Product for a salary of 35,000 - 50,000 dollar.
+Here, five hard criteria are linked to this job file.
+They indicate that this organisation is looking for a candidate that has a Master's degree, 3-5 years of working experience, willing to work full-time in Marketing / Product and for a salary of 35,000 - 50,000 dollar.
 The user can add more existing hard criteria to the job by use of the button "Change hard criteria" at the top of the section.

-As can be seen below, there is a section between "Job applications" and "Open Activities" that contains the hard criteria.
-This candidate has a PhD and over 5 years of working experience.
-Furthermore, he is looking for a function in the category "Administrative / Clerical".
+As can be seen below, there is a section that contains the hard criteria.
+This candidate has a PhD, over 5 years of working experience and he is looking for a function in the category "Administrative / Clerical".
 New hard criteria can be added by the use of the button "Change hard criteria".

 To show hard criteria on the application form of a job or job alert, the section on hard criteria must be enabled for the used application form.
 This can be done in the settings of the specific form, by checking the checkbox "Show hard criteria" (see screenshot below).
 This option shows the hard criteria that are attached to a job or job alert, but only if the checkbox is also checked in the configuration of the hard criterium (as was described in the section "How to create or edit hard criteria?").

 When using Match hard criteria are used to query Textkernel Search.
 This way hard criteria defined on the job are matched against candidates who have these criteria filled on the form.